 What procedures does a Periodontist perform?

-The early onset of periodontal (gum) disease, known as gingivitis, is characterized by swollen, bleeding gums and can typically be treated by a general dentist.
-However, patients with advanced cases are typically referred to a Periodontist for specialized treatment.
-A periodontist specializes in surgical and non-surgical procedures to treat various stages of periodontal infection.
-Common surgical procedures a periodontist may perform include:
+Periodontal or gum disease (gingivitis) results in swollen and bleeding gums.
+During the onset of gingivitis, your general dentist may treat the condition.
+However, patients with advanced cases generally are referred to a periodontist for specialized treatment.
+A periodontist specializes in surgical and non-surgical procedures to treat the various stages of gum disease.
+Standard surgical procedures a periodontist may perform:

-- Soft tissue grafts - This procedure helps to reduce and repair receding gums and prevent further bone loss.
-The periodontist typically takes gum tissue from the patient's upper palate to cover the exposed root of the tooth.
+- Soft tissue grafts: This procedure helps to reduce and repair receding gums and prevent further bone loss.
+The periodontist typically takes gum tissue from the patient's upper palate to cover the tooth's exposed root.

-- Dental implants - When a patient loses a tooth to infection, the periodontist may suggest installing a dental implant, which is an authentic-looking artiﬁcial tooth.
-Unlike dentures or a bridge, dental implants are permanent and can be surgically placed in the bone (endosteal implants) or in the gum (subperiosteal implants).
+- Dental implants: When a patient loses a tooth to infection, the periodontist may suggest installing a dental implant, an authentic-looking artiﬁcial tooth.
+Unlike dentures or a bridge, dental implants are permanent.
+For this reason, your periodontist surgically places dental implants in the bone (endosteal implants) or the gum (subperiosteal implants).

-- Non-surgical treatments a Periodontist may perform include scaling and root planing (the removal of plaque and other deposits above and below the gum line, and the smoothing of root surfaces), laser treatments (a specialized cleaning to remove bacteria and help repair diseased gums), and root surface debridement (the removal of damaged gum tissue).
-Periodontists can also perform a range of cosmetic dentistry procedures to improve a patient's smile, which may include dental implants and tissue grafts.
+- Non-surgical treatments: A Periodontist may perform are scaling and root planing (the removal of plaque and other deposits above and below the gum line, and the smoothing of root surfaces), laser treatments (a specialized cleaning to remove bacteria and help repair diseased gums), and root surface debridement (the removal of the damaged gum tissue).
+Periodontists can also perform various cosmetic dentistry procedures to improve patients' smiles, including dental implants and tissue grafts.

 What causes periodontal (gum) disease?